 The summer solstice will be celebrated in the spirit of reconciliation at the Canadian Museum for Human Rights this Thursday on national Indigenous Peoples Day, with a free concert featuring Indian City, Kinnie Starr and Scott Nolan.

-"One People, One Voice" has been organized in partnership with Winnipeg artist Vince Fontaine, primary songwriter, guitarist and creative force behind the folk pop band Indian City, winner of the 2018 Indigenous Music Awards for Best Pop Album and 2018 Juno Award Nominee.
+"One People, One Voice" has been organized in partnership with Winnipeg artist Vince Fontaine, primary songwriter, guitarist and creative force behind the folk pop band Indian City - will open in a new tab, winner of the 2018 Indigenous Music Awards for Best Pop Album and 2018 Juno Award Nominee.
 Their powerful song "Through the Flood" was first performed live at the CMHR last summer, sending a message of greater awareness for missing and murdered Indigenous women and girls.
 Their 2017 album release, Here & Now," was released during the 150th anniversary of Canadian Confederation, highlighting many of the past issues and relationship failures between Canada and Indigenous peoples.

 "As long as the rivers run, the fire won't die," Fontaine said quoting a lyric from the album.
 "We'd like our music to create further awareness and help inspire action, support and education.
 It's not about pointing fingers, nor is it all doom and gloom.
 It's about moving forward into the next 150 years together."

-Kinnie Starr is a celebrated hip hop and alternative rocker from Calgary who will release her new album Feed the Fire this fall.
+Kinnie Starr - will open in a new tab is a celebrated hip hop and alternative rocker from Calgary who will release her new album Feed the Fire this fall.
 She was nominated for a Juno award for Best New Artist in 2004 and produced a 2010 Juno-award winning album for Digging Roots, which won Aboriginal Recording of the Year.
 Starr is an outspoken advocate for Indigenous rights and for people with diverse sexual orientations and gender identities.

-Scott Nolan is one of Winnipeg's best-known folk singer-songwriters, a poet, producer and multi-instrumentalist.
+Scott Nolan - will open in a new tab is one of Winnipeg's best-known folk singer-songwriters, a poet, producer and multi-instrumentalist.
 His 2017 Silverhill album, the 9th since 2003, has been called "a near-perfect match of song and player" by music reviewer Ink 19.
 He has been twice nominated for the Western Canadian Music Awards and regularly collaborates with Indian City alumni, including recent projects with Juno-award winning artist William Prince.

 WHAT: Summer Solstice concert